kudujs/kudu/README.md

     force:             // true/false, force navigating to module even if there is no matching route specified
     updateUrl:         // true/false, specifies whether the browser's URL hash should be updated to the
                        // controller we are navigating to.
+    fx:                // true/false, whether transition effects should be applied when rendering the view
     [globalEventName]: // a function that will be called for the specified event eg: veforeInit, init, remove,
                        // render, beforeUnrender, unrender, fail }